Superior Hypogastric Plexus Block

 • Allergic reaction to the medicines

 If you get steroid medicine in your injection, you may have side effects.
 These include temporary increases in blood sugar levels for 1 to 2 days, an allergic reaction, and flushing of your face.
-There is also a risk that the procedure will not ease your pain.
+There is also a risk that the procedure won't ease your pain.

 You may not be able to have the procedure if you have a high risk of bleeding or if you have an infection in the region of the injection.
 Your own risk may vary based on your age and other health problems.
 Before your procedure, talk with your healthcare provider about all your concerns.